-What to eat in Munich: weisswurst
+What to eat in Munich?
+Weisswurst

 Germany is known for sausages, but not all are created equal.
 Munich’s speciality is the weisswurst, or white sausage, which you’ll find for sale in grills and restaurants all over the city — or you can buy your own at a supermarket and cook them yourself.

 Be aware, though, that custom states that these sausages shouldn’t be eaten after 12 noon.
 Although this was originally for hygiene reasons (the fresh sausage meat would go off if not eaten quickly), it’s remained a strong tradition in the city.
-However, despite having to eat them early in the day, beer is still the appropriate accompaniment.
+Despite having to eat them early in the day, beer is still the appropriate accompaniment.

-What to eat in Nuremberg: drei im weckla
+What to eat in Nuremberg?
+Drei im Weckla

 Sausages also reign supreme in Nuremberg, but these ones are smaller and served in a bun — the omnipresent “drei im weckla”.
 As you may have guessed, that’s three tiny sausages served in a small bun (brotchen).